atilaneves/DIPs/Interpolation.md

 void func(A...)(InterpolationHeader header, A args, InterpolationFooter footer);
 ```

+The second overload can then inspect `args` and do the appropriate
+thing for its implementation depending on the type of each of the
+arguments.
+Examples of what can be achieved can be found later in the
+document.

 ## Use Cases

 This section discusses potential ways to use the language feature